After an Incident

 - Listen.
 Be there.
 Do not be judgmental.

 - Be patient.
 It will take some time for your friend to deal with what happened.

 - Help empower your friend.
 Crimes of sexual violence (including dating violence, domestic violence, and stalking) take away a person’s power.
 It is important not to pressure your friend to do something he or see isn’t ready to do yet.

 - Encourage your friend to report the crime to law enforcement.
 If there are questions about the process, you or your friend can call a hotline or get assistance from another resource.

 - If your friend is interested and willing to get medical attention or report to the police, offer to accompany him/her or find safe transportation.

 - Get help for yourself.
-You can speak with a confidential counselor and not share your friend’s name if you need help to be a support.
+You can speak with a confidential counselor (through resources such as Northwest CASA) and not share your friend’s name if you need help to be a support.

 (Source: Adopted from RAINN: Rape, Abuse and Incest National Network, https://www.rainn.org)